 How to Use a Project Management Dashboard in ProjectManager.com

-Once your data is in ProjectManager.com you be able to do more than merely use a formula to add up column amounts.
+Once your data is in ProjectManager.com you will be able to do more than merely use a formula to add up column amounts.
 For one thing, you’ll not have to take the time and effort to manually create reports.
 Just filter the information to customize the dashboard chart you want and then with a click of a button it’s shared as an email attachment or across your team and/or stakeholders in a variety of formats.

 Another advantage of ProjectManager.com’s dashboards is that they calculate the data in real-time.
 That’s because your team is using the cloud-based platform to input their tasks as soon as they complete them, updating their timesheets, which automatically brings the dashboard up-to-date as well.